datatrans/docs.pci-proxy.com/supported_acquirer.md

 # Supported Acquirer

 If you want to charge credit cards and make a transaction against stored credit cards, you need an acceptance contract with an acquirer.

 As an independent payment service provider, we support a variety of international acquiring partners.
 Independence can be of great importance to you.
 For instance, you can easily switch between acquirer without any technical obstacles or extra development, you have more negotiating power and you act more independent.

-The following acquirer are directly integrated and fully supported:
+The following acquirer are some of our directly integrated and fully supported acquiring partners: The have a full view on our partner network, please visit [our website](https://www.datatrans.ch/en/e-payment/methods-of-payment-international/credit-cards) or get in contact with sales@pci-proxy.com.

 | Acquirer Switzerland | Acquirer Europe | Acquirer International |
 | -- | -- | -- |